 The French Overseas Departments and Community VAT legislation

-The harmonised rules on VAT do not apply to the DOMs and the application of turnover taxes is a matter for the national or local authorities subject to respect for the general principles of the Treaty on the Functioning of the European Union and, notably, the absence of discrimination in the taxation of products.
+The harmonised rules on VAT do not apply to the French outermost regions and the application of turnover taxes is a matter for the national or local authorities subject to respect for the general principles of the Treaty on the Functioning of the European Union (TFEU) and, notably, the absence of discrimination in the taxation of products.

-The DOMs (other than French Guiana) apply a local VAT system closely resembling the Community system but with certain adaptations (reduced rates).
+The French outermost regions (other than French Guiana and Mayotte) apply a local VAT system closely resembling the Union system but with certain adaptations (reduced rates).

-Local manufacturers have to contend with a number of handicaps, caused especially by their remoteness, the effect of which is to push up the cost prices of their products, thereby making them uncompetitive with products from elsewhere (especially mainland France and the other EU Member States).
-This has justified the implementation of a specific measure, which, by means of tax exemptions or reductions for local products, serves to
+Local manufacturers have to contend with a number of constraints, caused especially by their remoteness, which increases the cost prices of their products, making them uncompetitive with products from elsewhere (especially mainland France and the other EU Member States).
+This has justified the implementation of a specific measure, that through tax exemptions or reductions for local products, serves to:

 - encourage productive industrial activity,